DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 #### Global variable

-Pick any global variables that was defined through [Synthetic Monitoring Settings][7].
+Pick any global variables defined in [Synthetic Monitoring Settings][7].

 #### Global variable - MFA

-Pick any global variables that was defined through [Synthetic Monitoring Settings][7].
+Pick any MFA global variables defined in [Synthetic Monitoring Settings][7].
 This dedicated type of global variable is designed to support multi factor authentication (MFA) processes through the [generation of time-based one time passwords (TOTP)][14].

 #### Email